thesabinelim/comp1531-slackr/assumptions.md

     - The list of channels returned is sorted in order of id.

 user_profile:
-    - Can't verify anything as there is no actual backend for iteration 1.
-    - Placeholder return values are used instead to be changed in the next iteration.
-    - Similarly, an 'invalid' user id depends on the backend, and it has been taken for now to just be that an id can't be negative.
     - For now, the handle_str is assumed by default to be first name and last name concat'd together.